instadw/instadwell-blog/_posts/2025-10-27-hyderabad-pg-co-living-and-student-accommodation-the-ultimate-guide.md

 Yes, especially in premium PGs or co-living setups.

 **Q5.
 Is food included in PG rent?**
-Usually yes — breakfast and dinner; lunch optional or extra.
+Usually yes.
+Breakfast and dinner are typically included; lunch is optional or extra.

 **Q6.
 What’s better: PG or Co-Living?**
 PGs = cheaper.
 Co-Living = better amenities, flexibility, and community.
+For a full breakdown of costs and amenities, read our [Co-living vs. PG guide](/blog/co-living-vs-pg-which-one-is-better-for-comfort-and-cost) which compares both options side by side with India-wide pricing.

 **Q7.
 How do I book without brokerage?**
 Use verified portals like InstaDwell or official brand sites.